A guide to the most romantic days out in Yorkshire

 You’ll be sorry to say goodbye to The Devonshire Fell but your love story can always have a part two, with another visit to the Dales!

-Love to ADVENTURE
+Love to ADVENTURE - suitable for families.

 Is it just us, or does anyone else agree there’s something nostalgic and rather romantic about a train ride?
 A short walk from The Devonshire Arms Hotel and Spa take a ride and go back in time on a vintage steam train.
 Travel along a scenic route of the Yorkshire Dales with the Embsay and Bolton Abbey Steam Railway.
 For something a little more memorable, travel first class and enjoy the lovely surroundings of the newly-restored coach.
 We’ll keep in the French words for the carriage descriptions as they sound so much better than the English translation.
 With its plush chestnut-leaf moquette (carpet), white antimacassars (fabric head rest) and a small table, you’ll be transported back in time while you enjoy some of the best views in Yorkshire from your own cosy private compartment.
 For anyone seeking an opportunity to propose, this could be a magical one!